Analysis API

 Prefer operator objects over string expressions

-add_task! also accepts a string (add_task!(h, "u*u")), but the string parser handles only the most trivial cases — build operator objects instead.
+add_task! also accepts a string (add_task!(h, "u*u")), but the string parser handles only the most trivial cases and fails silently — a string task typically lands in the file as a length-1 array of zeros instead of the field.
+Build operator objects instead.

 Reduction tasks